 This field combines both the support of NCR and the cell status for NCR.
 If the field is present, the cell supports NCR and the cell is also considered as a candidate for cell (re)selection for NCR-node; if the field is absent, the cell does not support NCR and/or the cell is barred for NCR-node.
+If the field is present but the NCR-Fwd does not support the frequency of the cell, the NCR-node shall not consider the cell as a candidate cell for cell (re)selection